 Downtown Stockton is a happening place!
 New development is underway in each corner of the District.
 Find out about recently completed renovations and construction in progress.

-Slotted for completion in late 2018, the old Greyhound Bus station site is being converted into a shopping center anchored by Seven Eleven and Dutch Bros.
+Slotted for completion in 2019, the old Greyhound Bus station site is being converted into a shopping center anchored by Seven Eleven and Dutch Bros.
 Coffee.
 Two other Restaurant/Retail spaces are available as a part of this development located close to HWY 4.LEARN MORE

 The Open Window Project (OWP) is a major, mixed-use development by Ten Space.
 Its goal is to create a vibrant, walkable and livable urban core within nearly 12 acres in the heart of Downtown.
 Woven into the existing urban fabric, it will include a mixture of new construction and historic rehabilitation.
 Upon full build out, OWP will consist of over 1,000 residential units (lofts, townhomes, live/work spaces) and 400,000 square feet of commercial and retail spaces (offices, restaurants, breweries, art galleries).LEARN MORE

 CalWeber 40, a residential development at the southeast corner of California Street and Weber Avenue will provide 40 units — 28 apartments with two bedrooms and one bathroom, and 12 larger apartments with three bedrooms and two baths.
 Developed by Cal Weber Associates LP; DFA Development LLC; Riverside Charitable Corporation, Inc.; and PNC Real Estate.LEARN MORE

 The new County Courthouse opened on July 31, 2017.
 The new courthouse, located on Hunter Square, is 13 stories tall, which makes it the tallest building in Downtown.
 It features a state-of-the-art jury room on the top floor with unforgettable views of Stockton waterfront.LEARN MORE